wearefrank/frank-gateway/README.md

 - [x] Respond with FSC error codes
 - [x] Enable caching for JWKS keys
 - [ ] Tests
-- [ ] FSC logging
+- [ ] FSC logging (waiting for FSC-NLX issue: https://gitlab.com/commonground/nlx/fsc-nlx/-/issues/41)
 - [ ] Optional routing based on JWT claim servicename (APISIX can likely handle all routing requirements out of the box.
 If FSC token based routing needs to be implemented see: https://api7.ai/blog/dynamic-routing-based-on-user-credentials)
-- [ ] Optional get JWKS via mTLS endpoint (not needed to use APISIX inway with reference implementation manager)
+- [ ] Optional get JWKS via endpoint (waiting for FSC-NLX issue: https://gitlab.com/commonground/nlx/fsc-nlx/-/issues/42)
-- [ ] Optional gRPC call to manager of reference implementation to register Inway (not part of FSC standard, but required in reference imlementation, workaround is manual or scripted registration)
+- [ ] Optional register Inway automatically by the manager of the organization (waiting for FSC-NLX issue: https://gitlab.com/commonground/nlx/fsc-nlx/-/issues/41)

 ### APISIX config generation
 Integration with `Frank Framework` is defined as the ability to configure APISIX for specific API's from the Frank Framework.
 This enables te creation of API's and their respective configuration needed in APISIX to be managed from a single place, the Frank Framework.